mikedilger/mosaic-spec/docs/messages.md

 This is a message indicating that the last message from the peer was not recognized.

-When this is received over QUIC transport, the stream should be closed and further messaging can occur on other streams.
+When this is received over QUIC transport, the stream SHOULD be closed and further messaging can occur on other streams.

 It has the following format: